-Losing your job is a worst case scenario for many expats.
+Losing your job is a worst case scenario for many expats, especially if your job allows you to stay in the Netherlands.
 Nonetheless, should you have to face dismissal, you may be glad that you are in the Netherlands when it occurs, as you will start with strong legal rights.

 The Dutch labour law system for dismissal is particularly unusual, as it is very protective of employees.